 T-test analyses were used to examine offender group differences.
-Corrections were made for differences in variance, and the Bonferonni adjustment was applied to control for experimentwise alpha inflation.
+Corrections were made for differences in variance and the Bonferonni adjustment was applied to control for experimentwise alpha inflation.

 Three negative binomial regression analyses were conducted to ensure that the addition of scale scores contributed to the overall fit of the model and prediction capabilities.

-The first analysis was the baseline model, which included no predictor variables; the second analysis included the demographic variables and criminal history variables.
+The first analysis was the baseline model which included no predictor variables, the second analysis included the demographic variables and criminal history variables.
 The final analysis included all static factors used in the prior analysis and added ACDI-Corrections Version II scale scores on the Alcohol Scale, Drug Scale, Violence Scale, Distress Scale, Adjustment Scale, and Stress Coping Abilities Scale.
 Due to the large number of variables included in the regression, the significance of the individual parameter estimates was based on a Bonferroni adjusted p-value of .004.

 ROC/AUC analyses used risk classifications for each of the ACDI-Corrections Version II scales, along with the new binary variable.
 Any finding with an AUC above .50 had predictive validity better than chance (50/50).
-Interpretation of AUC results varies depending on the needs of the test user but generally accepted clinical standards indicate 1.0 -.90 = excellent, .90 -.80 = good, .80 -.70 = fair, .70 -.60 = poor, and .60 -.50 = very poor.
-Fazel, Singh, Doll and Grann (2012) reported that AUC results for many criminal justice instruments are between .66 and .72.
+Interpretation of AUC results varies depending on the needs of the test user but generally accepted standards indicate 1.0 - .90 =excellent, .90 - .80 =good, .80 - .70 =fair, .70 - .60 =poor, and .60 - .50 =very poor.